Universitas-Muhmammadiyah-Makassar/qiblah-graphql/README.md

    module.exports = {
      apps: [
        {
-         name: "my-app",            // Name of the app in PM2
+         name: "qiblah-graphql",    // Name of the app in PM2
          script: "uvicorn",         // Script to run (use uvicorn as the script)
          args: "main:app --reload", // Arguments to pass to uvicorn
          exec_mode: "cluster",      // Cluster mode for multi-node processes